 Step 4: Add Data Source in Excel

-Select the “From Other Sources” tab from the Data menu of Excel.
+In Excel 2010, select the “From Other Sources” tab from the Data menu of Excel.
 Select “From Microsoft Query” from the drop down menu.

 Select the table you want to access.